 - Those who are military personnel or military civilian employees at the time of their arrival in Japan;

 - Those who cannot arrive in Japan during the period designated by MEXT or the accepting university;

-- An applicant who is a previous recipient of a Japanese government scholarship, but does not have educational research experience exceeding more than three years from the first day of the month following the final payment of the previous scholarship to the beginning of the payment of this scholarship, as of April 1.
-This does not apply to the past recipients of Japanese studies scholarships and Japan-Korea Joint Government Scholarship Program For The Students In Science And Engineering Departments who have graduated or are going to graduate from universities in their home countries and past participants in the Young Leaders Program;
+- An applicant who is a previous recipient of a Japanese government award, but does not have educational research experience exceeding more than three years from the first day of the month following the final payment of the previous scholarship to the beginning of the payment of this application , as of April 1.
+This does not apply to the past recipients of Japanese studies scholarships and Japan-Korea Joint government award Program For The Students In Science And Engineering Departments who have graduated or are going to graduate from universities in their home countries and past participants in the Young Leaders Program;

-- Recipients of scholarships from institutions other than MEXT (including government institutions in their home countries) that overlap with the Japanese Government Scholarship (Prospective beneficiaries are included);
+- Recipients of scholarships from institutions other than MEXT (including government institutions in their home countries) that overlap with the Japanese government award (Prospective beneficiaries are included);

 - Applicants who are expected to graduate at the time of application and cannot satisfy the qualifications and the conditions related to academic background by the deadline given;

 - Holders of dual nationality at the time of application who cannot verify that they will give up Japanese nationality by the time of the arrival in Japan; or

 - Applicants who wish, from the time of application, to conduct fieldwork or participate in an internship outside of Japan, since this application program is intended for overseas students who wish to enroll in a Japanese university and do graduate research in Japan.

 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.
 Applicants must be willing to learn Japanese.
 Applicants must be interested in Japan and be willing to deepen their understanding of Japan after arriving in Japan.